adraismawur/python-template-maxi/README.md

 ❗ __When a pre-commit hook modifies your files on commit, it not add (stage) the modification for your current commit!__
 ❗ __You have to review and add the modification yourself.__

-The following hooks are configured in this template:
+The following plugins are configured in this template:

 #### Black